Am I required to live on campus?

 How do I apply for early arrival housing?

-The early arrival request form will be available on the Housing Services website in July.
-You will receive an email from Housing Services with early arrival sign up information in early July.
+The early arrival request form will be available on the Student Living website in July.
+You will receive an email from the Office of Residential Living with early arrival sign up information in early July.

 Who is allowed to arrive early?